run-house/runhouse/docs/tutorials/api-secrets.rst

 The login flow gives you the option to upload locally detected builtin provider secrets, or load down saved-down Vault secrets into your local environment.
-If loading down new secrets, the location (file or env var) of the new secrets will be logged in your runhouse config yaml at ``~/.rh/config.yaml`` as well.
 There are some useful APIs as well for seeing which secrets you have locally configured or stored in Vault.

 .. code:: ipython3